UoW-CPC/rabbda-earthquakes-application/README.md

  ## Getting started
- The following instructions guides you on to set up the project up on your Hadoop environment.
+The following instructions guide you on how to set up the project on your Hadoop environment.

  ### Download the repository
  The initial step is to download the repository in your Hadoop machine.
 To do so, in terminal run the following command:
  ```
  git clone --single-branch --branch release-0.0 https://github.com/UoW-CPC/rabbda-earthquakes-portal.git
  ```
+ This command clone specifically release-0.0 branch.

  ### Running the application
- Having download the repository you can now run the application and perform all the 6 steps mentioned in the introduction paragraph.
+ Having download the repository you can now run the application and perform all the 6 steps mentioned in the introduction section.

  First move to the working directory by executing the command:
  ```
  cd rabbda-earthquakes-portal